Influence of Skin Type and Wavelength on Light Wave Reflectance

 The Need for Use of Race Correction in Clinical Algorithms

-Physicians still lack consensus on the meaning of race within medical science; there is an ongoing debate as to whether racial and ethnic categories can reflect underlying population genetics, and be clinically useful.
-Despite ongoing debates, this belief has become embedded within medical practice.
-This research paper examines how the algorithms used by clinicians to […]
+Medicine and Society from The New England Journal of Medicine — Hidden in Plain Sight — Reconsidering the Use of Race Correction in Clinical Algorithms Physicians still lack consensus on the meaning of race within medical science; there is an ongoing debate as to whether racial and ethnic categories can reflect underlying population genetics, and […]